-Nowadays, whitening services are among the most popular dental services around the world.
-As one ages, tiny cracks appear on their teeth.
+Currently, whitening services are among the most popular dental services around the world.
+Depending on their age different modifications happen to the person’s teeth.
+As one ages tiny cracks appear on their teeth.
 As time passes, bacteria aggregate in these cracks and cause teeth color to change.
 Teeth whitening procedures clean these bacteria from the teeth and restore them to their white color again.

 Whitening Vs. Bleaching

-Bleaching is whitening teeth beyond their natural color.
-While whitening the teeth to restore their original color is called Teeth Whitening.
-Therefore, even a whitening toothpaste may help this process.
-But to carry out bleaching, special bleaching materials are required and this process can’t be carried out by an ordinary teeth whitener.
+To help with bleaching or whitening, a whitening toothpaste may help this process.
+However, to carry out bleaching, special bleaching materials are required and this process can’t be carried out by an ordinary teeth whitener.

 Reasons for Darkened and Discolored Teeth

-Teeth discolor or darken for varied reasons, the discoloration could be classified as intrinsic or extrinsic depending on the reason they occurred.
-The causes of Intrinsic or extrinsic discoloration are as follows:
+Teeth discolor or darken for varied reasons, depending on the reason they occurred, the discoloration could be classified as intrinsic or extrinsic..
+The causes of intrinsic or extrinsic discoloration are as follows:

-Extrinsic discoloration of teeth includes a change in the color and enamel damage.
-This is affected by several factors such as consuming improper foods and beverages.
-Alcohol, tobacco, colored and carbonated drinks cause tooth color to change and discolor the outer layer of the tooth.
+Extrinsic discoloration of teeth affects a change in the color and enamel damage.
+This is due to several factors such as consuming improper foods, beverages, tobacco, alcohol, colored and carbonated drinks will cause tooth color to change and discolor the outer layer of the tooth.
 If this problem is treated immediately and teeth are whitened, then there will be no need for bleaching.
-Besides, failure to treat extrinsic discoloration can lead to damages to the inner layer of the teeth.
+Besides, failure to treat extrinsic discoloration may lead to damages to the inner layer of the tooth.